richgel999/ufo_data/README.md

 Location: White Sands Pad 33, White Sands Proving Grounds, NM
 Rocket type: V-2
 Rocket altitude: 27km

+## Event 432
+Date: 9/20/1952
+Description: Air Ministry, London: A number of airmen and officers of the R.A.F., Topcliffe, observed an UFO.
+As it descended it was swinging in a pendular motion like a falling leaf.
+Pendulous motion ceased and object began rotary motion about its own axis.
+Suddenly accelerated at an incredible speed.
+(9/19/52, cont’d) It was not identifiable with any known aircraft and acceleration was in excess of that of a shooting star!
+Craft was silver in color and circular.
+(Operation Mainbrace)
+Type: ufo sighting
+Reference: [Pea Research](https://www.academia.edu/9813787/GOVERNMENT_INVOLVEMENT_IN_THE_UFO_COVER_UP_CHRONOLOGY_based) (B1-E p31,450, B1-G p43)
+Location: North Yorkshire, England
+See also: 9/20/1952

 ## Event 433
 Date: 9/20/1952